danmenjivar/personalwebsite/content/posts/2020-06-22-linux-cheat-sheet.md

 date: 2020-06-22T15:12:51.855Z
 toc: true
 featured_image: /uploads/torsten-dederichs-3dda9p4fu9u-unsplash.jpg
+featured_image_caption: "This guide is made for beginners using Unix-like environments and is terminal focused."

 ---
-This guide is made for beginners using Unix-like environments and is terminal focused.

 ## Command Line Essentials
 The bare essential you need to navigate the terminal.